mattermost/docs/source/help/getting-started/searching.rst

 -  For example: Searching ``Mattermost in:town-square`` only returns messages in Town Square that contain ``Mattermost``.

-Before: After: and On:
+Before:, After: and On:
 ^^^^^^^^^^^^^^^^^^^^^^

-Use ``before:`` to find posts before a specified data and ``after:`` to find posts after a specified date.
+Use ``before:`` to find posts before a specified date and ``after:`` to find posts after a specified date.
 Use both ``before:`` and ``after:`` together to search in a specified date range.
 Use ``on:`` to find posts from a specific date.
 You can use the date picker UI to specify the date or you can type it in YYYY-MM-DD format.

 -  For example: Searching ``website before: 2018-09-01`` will return messages containing the keyword ``website`` posted prior to September 1, 2018.
 -  Searching ``website after: 2018-08-01`` will return messages containing the keyword ``website`` posted after August 1, 2018.